mobilecoinfoundation/mobilecoin/README.md

 ## Support

-For troubleshooting and questions, please visit our [support center](https://mobilecoin.zendesk.com/) or our [community forum](https://community.mobilecoin.com/).
+For troubleshooting help and other questions, please visit our [community forum](https://community.mobilecoin.com/).

 You can also open a technical support ticket via [email](mailto://support@mobilecoin.com).